 - In choosing the Ordinary Member or group of Ordinary Members to be entrusted with the responsibility for the work of a Commission, the General Assembly shall take into consideration all relevant factors, including in particular:

 - the various Ordinary Members willing to undertake the responsibility;

 - the scientific and technical ability available to each candidate;

-- the professional standing and ability of the person proposed as Commission President;
+- the professional standing and ability of the persons proposed as Commission President and Commission Vice-President;

 - the ability and willingness of each Ordinary Member and other organizations in its country to support a Commission;